|

 your camp site, make it liveable and enjoy your initial retreat into

-exploring, do day trips up to Jacks Lakes, or back into Lakefield National
+go exploring, do day trips up to Jacks Lakes, or back into Lakefield

-Park to see Hahn River Crossing (there’s just got to be huge fish in those
+National Park to see Hahn River Crossing (there’s just got to be huge fish

-water holes – they just eluded me!).
-Do an overnighter up at Bathurst
+in those water holes – they just eluded me!).
+Do an overnighter up

-Heads, or cross over into Bathurst Bay, the home of some of the largest
+at Bathurst Heads, or cross over into Bathurst Bay, the home of some of

-oysters on the rocks that you will ever see – although sadly last year
+the largest oysters on the rocks that you will ever see – although sadly

-these were largely vandalised, we suspect by commercial fishermen and pig
+last year these were largely vandalised, we suspect by commercial

 Well, there you go then, have I given you